midiinya/midiinya.github.io/README.md

-# THIS SITE IS WORK IN PROGRESS, EXPECT ISSUES AND WEIRD UI!!!
+# THIS SITE'S WORK IN PROGRESS, EXPECT ISSUES AND BROKEN UI!!!
 ## In the meantime, this site can be tested by going on this link! --> https://midiinya.github.io